 STEP 3: Select Stain Color

-Testing stain colors is really important as stains are semi-transparent and the final color will be influenced by the base color of the original brick.
-Try our Stain Trial Kit to test multiple colors until you get the shade you are looking for.
+Testing stain colors is important because stains are semi-transparent, and the final color will be influenced by the base color of the original brick.
+Use a stain trial kit to test multiple colors until you find the perfect shade.